metaleap/gerbil-lsp/lsp/notes.md

 # 1. Workspace syncing

-Since there'll be a sort of an _"ongoing / long-lived interpreter session on all the currently-opened project folders (aka 'root folders') with their sub-folders and source files"_ running `ide`-side, it should expose funcs to notify it about the following events, such that it can update its internal state about the codebase-in-session:
+Since there'll be a sort of an _"ongoing / long-lived interpreter session on all the currently-opened project folders (aka 'root folders') with their sub-folders and source files"_ running `ide`-side, it should expose funcs to notify it about the following events, so that it can on-the-fly update its internal representations about the codebase-in-session:

 Necessary: